aaryakarthikeyan/TSF-Internship-Tasks/README.md

 LinkedIn Profile Improvement.

-A. Choose an appropriate right professional profile picture for my LinkedIn profile.
+A. Choose an appropriate right professional profile picture for my LinkedIn profile\n.
 B. Made a list of all my relevant skills.
 C. Tried to grow my network i.e i made about 30 connections.
 D. Followed relevant influencers for my industry.